kstenerud/concise-encoding/cte-specification.md

 The year field must be 4 or more digits long (not including the optional dash for era), and the month and day fields must be exactly 2 digits long.

 All dates in Gregorian format must use the Gregorian calendar.
-When outputting dates prior to October 15th, 1582, the proplectic Gregorian calendar must used (whereby the Gregorian calendar system is applied backwards preceding its introduction).
+When outputting dates prior to October 15th, 1582, the proplectic Gregorian calendar must be used (whereby the Gregorian calendar system is applied backwards preceding its introduction).
 Beware: Here be dragons!

 ##### Ordinal Date Format